 "Phosphorus used information gathered from researching their targets or other means to game password reset or account recovery features and attempt to take over some targeted accounts.
 For example, they would seek access to a secondary email account linked to a user's Microsoft account, then attempt to gain access to a user's Microsoft account through verification sent to the secondary account.
 In some instances, they gathered phone numbers belonging to their targets and used them to assist in authenticating password resets."

-The New York Times claims this was President Trump's re-election campaign that was attacked.
+The New York Times claimed it was President Trump's re-election campaign that was attacked.

 #2: Iran believes it can fight super powers in the cyber realm

-CNN Military Analyst and cybersecurity expert Col. Cedric Leighton (USAF, Ret.) spoke to us at a SecureWorld conference about the cyber threat Iran poses.
+CNN Military Analyst and cybersecurity expert Col. Cedric Leighton (USAF, Ret.) spoke to us at a SecureWorld cybersecurity conference about the cyber threat that Iran poses.

 "Iran's story is very interesting.
 They developed a cyber army that is associated with the Iranian Revolutionary Guard Corps (IRGC).
 Their main goal in that cyber army is to not only affect computer networks around the world, but also to go specifically into the networks of their neighbors.

 The Iranian leadership has boasted about having this capability, that it gives them an asymmetric advantage.
 They understand the United States would be big threat to them in a normal kinetic war, but they realize there is a degree of vulnerability that they otherwise wouldn't be able to exploit if they didn't have that cyber capability.

 If tensions continue to increase with Iran, we can expect more cyber events to originate from Iran and from the IRGC cyber army."